qbb-project/echelon/doc/user-guide/getting_started.rst

   **Possible symptoms**: An inconsistent_selection_size_exception is thrown.

   **Fix**: Reshape the array prior to the read with the proper shape.
-A new mechanism allowing automatic reshaping for convenience will be added in the future.
+You can use the new :echelon:`echelon::auto_reshape <echelon::auto_reshape>` sink adaptor to do this automatically.